mac-lama7/Homelab/README.md

 - 👤 Create hidden backdoor accounts for future re-entry
 - 🕵️ Operate completely undetected without forensic investigation

-This is a **supply chain attack** — the malicious code was embedded in the official download, meaning victims had no way to protect themselves through normal patching practices.
+This is a **supply chain attack**  where the malicious code was embedded in the official download, meaning victims had no way to protect themselves through normal patching practices.

 ---